DataBrewery/cubes/doc/schemas.rst

                                        schema="facts",
                                        dimension_schema="dimensions")

-For the :doc:`server` the dimension schema is specifiedn in the ``[store]`` section of the `slicer.ini` configuration file:
+For the :doc:`server` the dimension schema is specified in the ``[store]`` section of the `slicer.ini` configuration file:

 .. code-block:: ini